NCHRP 03-114 [Final]

 ||Texas A&M Transportation Institute|

-The objective of this research is to develop a guide to planning and evaluating active traffic management for recurrent and nonrecurrent conditions.
+The objective of this research was to develop a guide to planning and evaluating active traffic management for recurrent and nonrecurrent conditions.
 The guide should be useful to local and state transportation agencies (including transit and metropolitan planning organizations) in:

 - Identifying conditions that make a corridor a good candidate for the implementation of ATM.